waruyama/flattype-cyd-demo/README.md

 - Anti-aliased, gamma-corrected rendering, drawn to the LCD in horizontal strips.

 Navigation works via a three-row touch gesture model: the top of the screen cycles between demos, the middle row navigates within a demo, and the bottom row is a swipe / slider area.

+## Why this matters

+This appears to be the first demonstration of full OpenType shaping with complex script support on hardware this constrained.
+Typically, embedded displays meant pre-rendering bitmaps (inflexible, storage-heavy) or commissioning special fonts.
+Here, any text is shaped and rasterized live: ligatures, kerning, complex scripts (Arabic, Indic, Thai, Khmer, etc.), and bidirectional text reordering.
+Put any standard OpenType or TrueType font on flash, and the pipeline handles everything at render time on a ~$10 microcontroller with 320 KB of RAM.
+All in 135 KB of code.

 ## Demos